ewulan/daoctor/README.md

   * SQLALCHEMY_DATABASE_URI='sqlite:///./database/daoctor.sqlite3'

 * Install dependencies by running
-  * pip install -r requirements.txt.
+  * pip install -r requirements.txt

 * Start up the server by running
-  * python app.py serve.
+  * python app.py serve
-  *
+    * Allow Python through the firewall as needed to enable your application to communicate with other computers or servers.

-* Visit http://localhost:8080/ to explore and test.
+* Visit http://hostIP:5000/ to explore and test.